Ezral/blog/_app/_posts/life/2020-08-02-Best-coffee-in-Bogor.md

 Once you step into the counter area, you'll be able to see the pastries they have on display along with the menu.
 All food and drinks are halal.

 They offer the common espresso based as well as non-coffee drinks which includes juice.
 My usual, is either picollo, es kopi susu (iced coffee with milk), or a cup of espresso.
 Can't go wrong with espresso.

 For their coffee beans, Cohere uses its own house blend which is 100% arabica, as they don't provide anything but specialty coffee.
-And as a newest addition to their menu, they added es kopi susu in 1L bottle to cater for the growing demand of es kopi susu stock at home.
+Their latest addition to the menu, es kopi susu in 1L bottle to cater for the growing demand of home es kopi susu stock.

 For foods, they have a wide selection of appetiser/snack, mains and desserts.
 [Cohere's page in zomato](https://www.zomato.com/jakarta/cohere-bogor-timur-bogor) has all the details.